MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/bosses.md

 ## Wither

-* The same rules apply as All Bosses, however you are only required to kill the Wither.
+* The same rules apply as for All Bosses, however you are only required to kill the Wither.